Dear Parents/Guardians:

 Head lice can live on a human host for up to 30 days.
 A female louse lays 6-10 eggs a day.
 The eggs hatch in 7-10 days (nymphs) and take another 7-10 days to mature and lay eggs.
 Based on the life cycle of head lice, it is important to check your child’s head daily for 3 weeks and routine weekly checks are strongly advised as head lice are much easier to treat if detected early.

 Please feel free to call the health office for any questions or concerns.
 If you use over the counter or prescription products to kill lice, please be sure to read the directions carefully, especially regarding repeat applications.
 There are some products that can be used as often as you like, and others should only be used strictly according to directions.
 Also remember that most products are not guaranteed to kill nits (lice eggs); manual removal of all nits is the best method.
 Removal of nits is easier with bright light or daylight, a metal lice comb (or very fine tooth comb) and even some magnification.
 Separate sections of longer, thicker hair with clips and work through one section at a time.
-Sometimes a DVD helps pass the time for your child!
+Sometimes watching a show or movie passes the time for your child!

 Sincerely,